-With the current cost of living crisis and many people feeling the financial strain, some residential park operators have found it more difficult this year to reach agreement with the park homeowners on their annual pitch fee review.
+With the current cost of living crisis and many people feeling the financial strain, some residential park operators have found it more difficult this year to reach an agreement with the park homeowners on their annual pitch fee review.

-Under the Implied Terms of the Mobile Homes Act 1983 (as amended) which are incorporated into the written agreement between park operator and park homeowner, the pitch fee may only be changed by agreement with the park homeowner or by an order of the appropriate judicial body, upon the application of the park operator or park homeowner.
+Under the Implied Terms of the Mobile Homes Act 1983 (as amended) which are incorporated into the written agreement between the park operator and park homeowner, the pitch fee may only be changed by agreement with the park homeowner or by an order of the appropriate judicial body, upon the application of the park operator or park homeowner.

 If you have sought to review the annual pitch fee payable at your residential park by correctly serving a valid and timely pitch fee review notice and prescribed form, but could not reach an agreement with one or more park homeowner[s] and you have exhausted discussions with the relevant park homeowner[s] (and if applicable, any Qualifying Residents’ Association at the park) to try to reach agreement, you may have to consider making an application to the First Tier Tribunal (Property Chamber) (the “Tribunal”) for determination of the annual pitch fee payable.